Work Market 2025: AI, WorkMarket, and Hiring Trends

 The current situation is full of contradictions, best described with a series of “yes, but” statements.

-Yes, the economy is growing, but that growth isn’t creating many new jobs due to productivity gains.
+- Yes, the economy is growing, but that growth isn’t creating many new jobs due to productivity gains from automation and AI.

 This mixed reality means there is no single, simple story.
 The health of the work market depends heavily on your industry and location.